 If you are seeking the highest levels of online anonymity, you can utilize a multi-hop VPN “chain” with different providers and different locations.
 This can easily be done with virtual machines using the free VirtualBox software.

 One of the simplest methods for using a multi-hop VPN on all devices would be to utilize the NeuroRouting feature from Perfect Privacy.
-Simply activate NeuroRouting from the member dashboard, and it will automatically be applied to all devices that connect to the VPN, with any protocol and any app (because it is a server-side feature, rather than an app feature).
+Simply activate NeuroRouting from the member dashboard, and it will automatically be applied to all devices that connect to the VPN, with any protocol, any app, and any device (because it is a server-side feature, rather than an app feature).

-Below are the multi-hop VPNs I’ve tested and found to perform well.
+Below are the multi-hop VPNs I’ve tested that were found to perform well.

 7 day money-back guarantee